 If you have even the slightest of symptoms, get tested

 Our society has conditioned us to not make a fuss and just get on with it when we’re a bit under the weather.
 Those days are gone.
 If you have even a slight cough, a bit of a runny nose or a touch of joint pain, or even if you’re just feeling a little more tired than usual, you need to get tested for Covid-19 immediately.
 In the majority of people, symptoms can be extremely mild, and even asymptomatic cases are still capable of passing the infection on.
-There are testing centres across the city and results will arrive within 24 hours by text.
+There are testing centres across the city and results will generally arrive within 24 hours by text.
+You can now also purchase approved rapid antigen test kits from supermarkets and chemists.
 Either way, positive or negative, you’ll know exactly what to do regarding isolating and seeking further treatment.

 Be mindful of your mental health